Health and Travel Alerts Learn More Left arrow

 The Peranakans, sometimes known as the Straights Chinese or Baba-Nyonya, who settled from Malacca to Singapore, had a considerable presence here, as did the Portuguese.
 Today, visitors can admire the historic Sino-Portuguese architecture in Old Phuket Town while enjoying some very fine seafood.

-Read: Best Places to Visit in Southeast Asia
+Read: Best Things to Do in Phuket

 Couple on a boat in Singapore